Verified and Tested 1/11/16

 Locking down your CentOS server with IPTables

-Using the built in CentOS IPTables is a great way to guarantee a secure cloud server, because it is already installed and running when the server is created.
+Using the built in CentOS IPTables is a great way to guarantee a secure virtual private server, because it is already installed and running when the server is created.
 To verify this, you should just have to run the below to check the status of IPTables and it will print out its current rule sets.

 service iptables status